OpenPIV/openpiv-python/openpiv/docs/sphinx-docs/src/installation_instruction.rst

 How to install the dependencies on Windows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-On Windows all these dependencies, as well as several other useful packages, can be installed using the Python(x,y) distribution, available at http://www.pythonxy.com/
+On Windows all these dependencies, as well as several other useful packages, can be installed using the Python(x,y) distribution, available at http://www.pythonxy.com/.
+Note: Install it in Custom Directories, without spaces in the directory names (i.e. Program Files are prohibited), e.g. C:\Pythonxy\

 How to install the dependencies on a Mac
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The binary (32 or 64 bit) Enthought Python Distribution (EPD) is recommended.
 Visit http://www.enthought.com

-Get Openpiv source code!
+Get OpenPIV source code!
 ========================

 At this moment the only way to get OpenPIV's source code is using git.